pygame/pygame/docs/reST/ref/math.rst

    .. method:: move_towards_ip

-      | :sl:`returns a vector that moves toward to the given vector at the given distance.`
+      | :sl:`moves the vector toward its target at a given distance.`
-      | :sg:`move_towards_ip(Vector2, float)`
+      | :sg:`move_towards_ip(Vector2, float) -> None`

-      Similar to ``lerp()``, this returns a Vector which moves self to the given Vector at a given distance.
-The first parameter determines the target Vector, while the second parameter determines the distance.
-The distance value must be greater than 0, but if the distance value is equal to 0, it will return self.
+      Noves itself toward the given Vector at a given distance.
+      The first parameter determines the target Vector, while the second parameter determines the delta distance.
+If the distance is in the negatives, then it will move away from the target Vector.

       .. versionadded:: 2.1.2